ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 In part 3 we will use the [GitOps Methodology](https://gitops.weave.works/) to deploy the [Cert Manager](https://cert-manager.io/), [NFS CSI Driver](https://github.com/kubernetes-csi/csi-driver-nfs) for Kubernetes to connect to the Synology NAS for centralised dynamic volume storage, [Metallb Load Balancer](https://metallb.universe.tf/), [Traefik Proxy](https://traefik.io/) as the entrypoint for our Microservices and [Ortelius](https://ortelius.io/) the ultimate evidence store using [Gimlet](https://gimlet.io/) as the UI to our GitOps controller [Fluxcd](https://fluxcd.io/).

+I have tried to put things in a logical order for deployment like this:
+`storage --> certificate store --> load balancer --> proxy/api gateway --> evidence store --> cloudflare --> secret store`

 ### Kubernetes

 #### CRDs